 The marketing funnel is a concept used to illustrate how close your potential clients are to making a buying decision.
-It’s a helpful way to think about your marketing strategy as a whole.
+And it’s a helpful way to think about your marketing strategy as a whole.

 The funnel’s job is to bring lots of people in, weed out those who aren’t suitable, and move those who are to work with you.

 On the surface, the marketing funnel theory is the same for all businesses.
-It can be broken down into three main parts and there are certain types of content that work best for each.
+It can be broken down into three main parts and there are certain types of content that work best for each stage.

 The three stages of the marketing funnel

-Each part of the marketing funnel does a particular job, knowing what this is can help you create the optimal content to speak to your audience.
+Each part of the marketing funnel does a particular job and knowing what this is can help you create the optimal content to speak to your audience.

 1. Top of the funnel content